'For them, it was just politics and it was a game': Anita Hill

 The idea that I had waited for 10 years to wage some vendetta against this individual and that I was some crazy person was just ridiculous.

 I just want to talk about the atmosphere in the hearings for a moment ...
-The Senate Judiciary Committee, people like Orrin Hatch [and] Arlen Specter, were treating you like a hostile witness in a in a some kind of prosecution.
+The Senate Judiciary Committee, people like Orrin Hatch [and] Arlen Specter, were treating you like a hostile witness in some kind of prosecution.

 That is another interesting aspect of the whole setting.
 People today say to me, "I saw your testimony in the Clarence Thomas trial."